nayanrajani/GitHub-Actions/README.md

   - git status (to check which file is staged and which is not)
   - git commit -m "my code files or new feature xyz" (creating a snapshot with message so that we can remember for what purpose we created this commit)
   - git log to check who has recently committed the changes.

+- Multiple Commits & Checking out Snapshots
+  - to check more commits
+  - add one line in index.html and do stage, commit and then check via git log
+  - now if you want to check the previous file do git checkout (id of previous commit)
+    - git checkout (id of previous commit from git log)
+    - the code will get changed and you will now see older code
+    - if you want to go back to the original head of the branch do
+      - git switch -
+      - git checkout main